 Insurance taken out by the homeowner that protects the home from various hazards.
 Also protects the lender’s interest in the home.
 Homeowners insurance is required as a condition of a mortgage.

 A loan exceeding the loan limit set forth by Fannie Mae and Freddie Mac.
-Interest rates and down payments are typically higher than those on conforming loans.
+Jumbo loan interest rates and down payments are typically higher than those on conforming loans.

 A mortgage loan originator who’s primary service is to recommend applicants for approval for a mortgage.
-An intermediary between a borrower and a lender.
+A loan officer intermediary between a borrower and a lender.

 A fixed percentage rate added to the fluctuating index rate on an adjustable rate mortgage.
 This fixed margin does not change even while the adjustable interest does.

 The estimated value of a property on a given date.
 Typically calculated by an appraisal.

 The overall positive income of a person, after debts and other obligations are accounted for.
 Similar to a company’s profit.